sacmehta/EdgeNets/README.md

 Details about training and testing are provided [here](README_Detection.md).

+Details about performance of different models are provided [here](model/detection/model_zoo/README.md).

 ## Citation
 If you find this repository helpful, please feel free to cite our work:
 ```